- What is Professional Liability Insurance?

 Why would I add an additional insured?

-Adding an additional insured gives that person or entity legal claim to the benefits paid under the general liability portion of your policy to the extent they suffer a loss as a result of the practitioners actions.
-This may be a temporary arrangement (workshop or event) or more permanent (tenant in a commercial building adding landlord or a healing clinic).
+Adding an additional insured gives that person or entity legal claim to the benefits paid under the general liability portion of your policy to the extent they suffer a loss as a result of the practitioner's actions.
+This may be a temporary arrangement (workshop or event) or more permanent circumstance, such as a tenant in a commercial building adding landlord or a member of a healing clinic adding the clinic.

 What can I do if I don't have certificates of training?